 Hold on!
 Isn’t forcing your cat to work for food cruel?

 Well except in cases where physical health, disability, or limited mobility prevents it, it’s actually beneficial for cats to use their brains to find food for themselves.

-These food puzzles range from simple toys that are meant to be hidden around the house so cats can track down their food like prey to more complex puzzles that require certain actions or behaviors that mentally challenge cats.
+These food puzzles range from simple toys that are meant to be hidden around the house so cats can track down their food like prey, to more complex puzzles that require certain actions or behaviors that challenge cats mentally.

 So Do I Have To Buy A New Toy?

 You don’t even need to purchase a food puzzle.
 They’re very easy to make with egg cartons, bottles, containers, boxes, or even a paper bag you have lying around.

 Finding the right puzzle can be difficult, as cats are individuals with their own preferences.
 But through trial and error, you can find a toy that works for your cat.